Anatoly Sidorov

-Colonel General Anatoly Alekseyevich Sidorov (Анатолий Алексеевич Сидоров; born 2 July 1958), is an officer of the Russian Army, and the current Chief of the Joint Staff of the Collective Security Treaty Organization since November 2015.

-He commanded the Western Military District between 2012 and 2015.
+Anatoly Alekseyevich Sidorov (Анатолий Алексеевич Сидоров; born 2 July 1958) is a retired Russian Ground Forces colonel general who was Chief of the Joint Staff of the Collective Security Treaty Organization from 2015 to 2023.
+Before that he commanded the Western Military District between 2012 and 2015.

 Biography

 Anatoly Sidorov was born in Siva, Perm Oblast on 2 July 1958.
 In 1975, he graduated from the Sverdlovsk Suvorov Military School.
 In 1979, he graduated from the Supreme Soviet of the RSFSR Moscow Higher Combined Arms Command School.
 From 1979 to 1984, he served as commander of a reconnaissance platoon, commander of a reconnaissance company and chief of staff of a battalion in the Odessa Military District.

 From October 1984 to December 1986, Sidorov was the chief of staff of a battalion in Afghanistan.
 As part of the Limited contingent of Soviet troops in Afghanistan, he served as chief of staff of a battalion in the 149th Guards Motor Rifle Czestochowa Regiment of the 201st Motor Rifle Gatchina Division.
 For the valor shown in the performance of combat missions, he was awarded the Order of the Red Star.
 From 1986 to 1988, he was the commander of a battalion in the Transcaucasian Military District.

 In 1991, Sidorov graduated from the Frunze Military Academy.
 After graduating from the academy, he served as deputy commander, chief of staff and commander of a motorized rifle regiment, chief of staff of the 469th Guards District Training Center of the Volga-Ural Military District from 1991 to 1998.